Undergraduate Research Assistantship Program: Frequently Asked Questions (FAQs)

 NSERC USRA awards are limited, and will be assigned by the department.
 If you are nominated for an award, you will receive instructions for applying.

 Please note, USRA awards are available only to Canadian citizens and permanent residents of Canada.
-Students may receive a maximum of three USRAs throughout their undergraduate careers.
+Students may receive a maximum of three USRAs throughout their undergraduate careers but never more than one within a fiscal year.

 Am I eligible to receive the President's Research Award?